kipfstuhl/fssearch/README.md

 Just run `search.py` with a search term and submit the desired index with the --index flag.

 # TODO #
+Improve scrolling the results.
+This implies proper printing with alignment of two or even three digit numbers.
+Also the choiche for opening should be adjusted.

 Add possibility to scroll the results.
 This means if the first ten are not good, make it easy to see the next best matches.
 This can be done using the `from_` argument for searching.
 The display should make it